samis/dotter/README.md

 To see all available commands, use `dotter help` or look at the list of commands below.
 All commands are implemented, but the clone command is dumb due to the difficulties involved in reconstructing the entire structure and state ` ~/dotfiles` from a single, flat git repository.

+I have been using this tool for a while now, and it has worked really well.
+However, there were a few issues which bugged me enough to think on them more.
+This first issue is that stow has an automatic 'ignore list' that ignores certain directories like `.git`.
+This is unexpected and I made one of the design choices (stuffing the git metadata into `~/.dotter/gitrepos/<PACKAGE>` was it.) based around the fact that this did not happen.
+The design decision above has caused multiple other issues such as limited git functionality and a really difficult-to-write accurate clone command.
+There are other ways to manage dotfiles, but in the interests of not fixing stuff that isn't broken, I plan to seperate the stow/git specific code out and add in another method, likely based [this](https://github.com/NorfairKing/super-user-spark) repository.

 Commands:
 ```
   dotter add PACKAGE FILE                                    # Add a file from a package to the next commit of that package.